ulab-uiuc/tiny-scientist/README.md

 # or use DEEPSEEK_API_KEY, ANTHROPIC_API_KEY, or OPENROUTER_API_KEY
 ```

-Now you can use Tiny-Scientist in Python:
+Now you can use Tiny-Scientist in Python with only a few lines of code:

 ```python
 import json